1chooo/os-101/materials/10-virtual-memory/README.md

 ## Thrashing

-- If a process does not have "enough" pages, the page-fault rate is very high
+If a process does not have "enough" pages, the page-fault rate is very high

-  - Page fault to get page
-  - Replace existing frame
+> [!TIP]
-  - But quickly need replaced frame back
+> Page fault rate too high 👉🏻 OS need more page 👉🏻 replace existing frame but quickly need replaced frame back
-  - This leads to:
-    - Low CPU utilization
+>
-    - Operating system thinking that it needs to increase the degree of multiprogramming
-    - Another process added to the system
+> 👉🏻 CPU utilization decrease instantly, also OS thinks it needs to increase the degree of multiprogramming 👉🏻 another process added to system

 > [!NOTE]
 >